valchkou/cassandra-driver-mapping/README.md

 cassandra-driver-mapping
 ========================

-This is the Plugin for the core module of the DataStax Java Driver for Apache Cassandra (C*), The main goal of the module is to enable JPA-like behavour for entities to be persisted in C*.
+This is the Plugin for the DataStax Java Driver for Apache Cassandra (C*), The module is not replacement for the DataStax Java Driver but small handy add-on to it.
-The module is not replacement for the DataStax Java Driver but handy utility of top of it.
+The main goal is to enable JPA-like behavour for entities to be persisted in C*.

 Features
 --------

 The features provided by the plugin module includes:
-  - Create table from any Java Bean.
-No annotations are required.
+  - Create table from any Java Bean without annotations.
 Id property and public getters/sestters are required.
-  - Create table with indexes from the JPA annotated entities.
+  - Create table with indexes from the JPA 2.1 annotated entities.
   - Alter tables and indexes if entity class has changed.
   - Drop tables and indexes.